CSC207-UofT/course-project-csc207_stackoverflowers/Phase0/CRCcards/Controllers and Presenters/ReportPresenter.md

-Class name:
+Class name: ReportPresenter

-Parent class:
+Parent class: Presenter

-Subclasses:
+Subclasses: InterviewPresenter, MonthPresenter, ReportPresenter

 Responsibilities:
-*
+* An abstract class that takes in something and outputs it as a string.

 Collaborators:
 *